Nahal Gerar

-Nahal Gerar, also Nachal Grar (נחל גרר) is a wadi in Israel, in the Negev desert.
+Nahal Gerar, also Nachal Grar (נחל גרר), is a wadi in the Negev desert in Israel.
 Its Arabic name is Wadi esh-Sheri'a (also Wady el Sharia and other variations).
 Along this wadi, there are several important ancient Bronze Age archaeological sites.
 During the Early Iron Age this was an area of Philistine settlement.

 Geography

 A flock of starlings coming down for the night near Negev Nahal Gerar.
 At the top right, Eurasian Hobby steering clear of the flock.